Johnnyg63/OLCPGEMobileVisualStudio/README.md

 </p>
 <p>
-	<b>iOS port completed. xCode and new Visual Studio Template projects coming sooh.
+	<b>iOS port completed.
+Click this link TBA<br/>
 		For the moment get developing on Android, as anything you develop for Android will work on the iOS</b>
 </p>